 KeywordsLignin biosynthesis, Lignin valorization, Caffeoyl alcohol, Caffeyl alcohol, Bond dissociation enthalpy

 - Coupling and reactions of 5- hydroxyconiferyl alcohol in lignin formation

 - Density functional theory study of spirodienone stereoisomers in lignin

-- Radical coupling reactions of piceatannol and monolignols: A density functional theory study
+- Coupling and reactions of lignols and new lignin monomers: A density functional theory study

 XML: View XML